-Police constable dead as pro-anti citizenship law protesters clash in northeast Delhi
+Cop, 3 civilians dead as pro-anti citizenship law protesters clash in northeast Delhi

-New Delhi, Feb 24: Clashes erupted in Northeast Delhi's Maujpur area for the second consecutive day as the pro and anti citizenship law protesters pelted stones at each other.
+New Delhi, Feb 24: A Delhi police head constable and three civilians were killed Monday as clashes erupted in Northeast Delhi's Maujpur area for the second consecutive day.
+The pro and anti citizenship law protesters pelted stones at each other.
 Police had to fire tear gas shells to disperse the protesters.

-A head constable has been killed in the incident.
-One police constable was brought dead while a DCP suffered head injuries.
-He has been shifted to hospital.
+At least 37 police personnel, including DCP Shahdara, were also injured.
+All of them have been taken to GTB hospital.

 Incidents of stone pelting and arson were reported near Maujpur Metro Station where some vehicles were set on fire.
 At least two vehicles and a dire tender were torched in Jaffrabad and Maujpur.
 The injured persons have been shifted to the GTB hospital.